lewis-kori/gridsome-portfolio/content/blog/deploying-python-using-docker.md

 description: Introduction to docker and django
 dateCreated: 2019-08-04
 ---
-This was originally published on my [personal website](https://lewiskori.com/post/deploying-a-python-django-application-using-docker)

 Hey there I was inspired to write this post based on my experience trying to move my deployments to use docker, particularly for django applications and couldn't get a comprehensive place/article that covered what I needed.Hopefully this article will help anyone out there who is feeling as stuck as I was.